 Ever wondered what makes the Internet tick and social networks buzz?
-Want to gain programming skills that would allow you to implement the Internet?
-If so this is the right course for you.
+Want to gain hands-on experiences of implementing networking protocols and applications?
+If so, this is the right course for you.

-We will cover topics including network applications (e.g., Web, Email, peer-to-peer applications such as BitTorrent, cloud storage services such as Dropbox), TCP and UDP transport protocols, the IP protocol, routing algorithms, medium access layer (e.g., IEEE 802.11 wireless MAC), physical layer over wired and wireless medium, and Internet infrastructure such as domain name system (DNS) - these comprise the Internet's core components.
+We will cover topics including network applications (e.g., Web, Email, peer-to-peer applications such as BitTorrent, cloud storage services such as Dropbox, video streaming), TCP and UDP transport protocols, the IP protocol, routing algorithms, medium access layer (e.g., IEEE 802.11 wireless MAC), physical layer over wired and wireless medium, and Internet infrastructure such as domain name system (DNS), network security - these comprise the Internet's core components.

-The course breaks down into lectures, assignments, and a course project.
-There are no exams for this class: no mid term and no final.
-We focus on network programming.
+The course breaks down into lectures, lab assignments, quizzes, and a course project.
 The projects will run for the last two weeks of the course.
-There will be no lectures during the last two weeks of the course, so that students can fully focus on their group projects.
-The projects will be organized around a design review, code review and demo or die event.
+There will be no formal lectures or quizzes during the last two weeks of the course, but only invited talks from people in networking industry.
+The hope is that students can better focus on their group projects and in the meantime learn perspectives from the industry.
+The projects will be organized around a design review, code review and demo event.

 James Kurose and Keith Ross.
 Computer Networking: A Top-Down Approach.
 The sixth edition.References: